ohdsp/KiCad-Libs/README.md

 **Quick summary**

-These KiCad libraries are for use with Open Hardware DSP revision 1.1 or newer schematic and PCB designs.
+These KiCad libraries are for use with Open Hardware DSP schematic and PCB designs.

-For older version of projects (revision 1.0) please check out the older version of the KiCad-Libs.

 This also contains the BOM generation plugin under the "Plugins" folder.
 This can be added to eeschema by going to Tools -> Generate Bill of Materials -> Add Plugin and browsing to the Plugins folder.